lord-zo/misc/backups/README.md

 GNU backup scripts and cherry-pick what I want, but what mechanic doesn't want to build their own wheel?

+# Summary

+The functionality of these shell scripts is made available in the following executables:
+- `backup.sh`: This actually makes a daily backup
+- `backup_restore.sh`: This restores some archive files
+- `backup_clean.sh`: This removes old files from the archive For more details, read the scripts since they are quite short and the behavior of certain calls to tar is controlled by these.
+Feel free to fiddle with them

+The majority of the internals of these scripts are contained in:
+- `backup_utils.`: This contains common and useful archival functions
+- `backup_brains.sh`: This automates making archive filenames
+- `backup_graphs.sh`: This navigates the archive dependency graph

-Please do not run these scripts using bash - there will be all sorts of baffling errors due to its POSIX incompliance in places.
+Please do not run these scripts using bash - there may be all sorts of baffling errors due to its POSIX incompliance in places.
 I tested this script using dash, in case you can find it too, but I'm not going to make any claims that this is truly portable.

-TODO:
-- Create a script to clean old files from the archive
+Just check which shell `/bin/sh` points to.

 The easiest way to automate the backups in WSL is to use the Windows Task Scheduler to run the script using the